fatihmaskaraoglu/react-native-app/README.md

-React Native - Android and IOS project
+React Native - Android and IOS project in 'rncs' files.